nanos-world/docs/scripting/classes/WebUI.rst

   * -
     - SetFocus()
-    - Enables the focus on this browser.
+    - Enables the focus on this browser (i.e. can receives keyboard and mouse input).
 Note: only one browser can have focus per time.
+When you click at the screen/WebUI the focus is got automatically as well

   * -
     - SetVisible(:term:`boolean` IsVisible)